 - active participation in Editorial Board work

-- responsive to some requests for information for the website
+- responsive to the majority of requests for information for the website

-- promotional activities and back-linking from national websites to Your Europe
+- back-linking from national websites to Your Europe; no reported promotional activities

 - ensure stable representation on the Editorial Board